 UCLA, Eight Individuals Earn CSCAA Scholar All-America Honors

-The College Swimming and Diving Coaches Association of America (CSCAA) has announced that the UCLA women's swimming & diving team has earned Scholar All-America honors for its efforts in the classroom last quarter.
-The team earned the honor after posting a GPA of 3.54.
+The College Swimming and Diving Coaches Association of America (CSCAA) announced that UCLA has earned Team Scholar All-America honors for the 2021-22 academic year.
+As a squad, the Bruins posted a collective 3.55 GPA.